qodeinvestments/Swan-Documentation/Systems/100_Baggers/Linc Ltd/readme.md

 Since the co. is targeting Kiranas to sell pens, alongside the stationeries, it is the only company to do so.
 It is aiming on increasing its market share from 8% to at least 20%.

 **Their vision is that Pentonic is going to be the largest single pen brand.
 Overall they are going big on pentatonic space.
-They want that to be a household name.   **
+They want that to be a household name.**

----
 In conclusion, our analysis highlights the company's remarkable strengths, including diversified revenue streams, successful product innovations, and a clear growth strategy.
 However, challenges such as margin pressures and effective strategy execution need attention.